jonathanhstock/meeting-scheduler/README.md

+## A meeting scheduler application to collaborate with friends
+- Allows creation, reading, updating and deletion of schedules

+- Emails schedule using emailjs API

 ## How to run this project

 - Run `npm install` in both folders (client and server) to install all their dependencies.